seapagan/sp-build/README.md

 CSS/SCSS and SASS.
 They should have the file name format of `<NAME>.module.css` (or SCSS etc), and are imported as above.

+##### Vendor Prefixes

+All generated CSS will have the specific vendor-prefixes applied to suport compatibility with older browser versions.
+Applies in both standard and Module setups.

 #### Typescript

 By default the build system uses plain JavaScript. if you prefer to use